bsolomon1124/misc/azure/azure_notes.md

 - US DoD Central, US Gov Virginia, US Gov Iowa: Physical and logical network-isolated instances of Azure for US government agencies and partners
     - Operated by screened US persons and include additional compliance certifications
 - China East, China North: Available through a unique partnership between Microsoft and 21Vianet
-    - Microsoft does not directly maintain the datacenters
+    - Microsoft does not directly maintain the data centers

 **Data residency**: physical or geographic location of an organization's data or information.
 It defines the legal or regulatory requirements imposed on data based on the country or region in which it resides and is an important consideration when planning out your application data storage.